panva/node-oidc-provider/docs/configuration.md

 **Introspection endpoint**
 Enables the use of Introspection endpoint as described in [RFC7662][feature-introspection] for tokens of type AccessToken, ClientCredentials and RefreshToken.
-When enabled the token_introspection_endpoint property of the discovery endpoint is published, otherwise the property is not sent.
+When enabled the introspection_endpoint property of the discovery endpoint is published, otherwise the property is not sent.
 The use of this endpoint is covered by the same authz mechanism as the regular token endpoint.
 ```js